KotaroTanabe/MyMahjong/README.md

 avoid excessive style warnings.
 To prevent version drift between CI and local development, all Python dependencies are frozen in `requirements.lock` which the workflow installs with `uv pip install --system -r requirements.lock`.
+The lock file pins exact package versions and references local packages via relative paths like `-e ./core` so it can be used on any machine.